Now accepting new clients. Office located in Hartford, CT. — In-person & Virtual.

 Creatives & High Achievers

-For artists, writers, and deep thinkers who often feel misunderstood.
+For artists, writers, scientists, and deep thinkers who are feeling adrift.

 Anxiety, relationships, identity, school, and figuring out who you are.

 “Symptomsare not asking to be fixed.
-They are asking us to pay attention to something deeper.”~ PROSPECT PSYCHOTHERAPY, LLC
+They are asking us to pay attention to something deeper.”

 01